MysteurJim/WatchIf/Network/README.md

 -> In the second open ./connect

+-> Enter Identifiant and password contain in the temp/data file and you are succeful connect to the server.

 Here if all goes well your connection is accepted and you can enter an identifiant.

-Future Update:
+#Future Update:

   -Implement Thread for multiple instance.
+50%

   -Start to create Data Base for id and password.
+50%

   -Try to do it on Internet.
+0%